Writing styles are strategies for managing underspecification

 (comply) (avoid) (branch) (understand) (infer)

-Moving left gives reliability at the cost of coverage — prescriptive instructions handle their specific case perfectly but say nothing about adjacent cases.
-Moving right gives coverage at the cost of reliability — descriptive context helps the agent handle novel situations but may lead to unexpected interpretations.
+Moving left buys reliability at the cost of coverage — prescriptive instructions handle their case perfectly but say nothing about adjacent ones.
+Moving right buys coverage at the cost of reliability — descriptive context helps the agent handle novel situations but risks unexpected interpretations.

-This is the same tradeoff the underspecification note identifies between narrowing interpretations and preserving ambiguity.
-Prescriptive style is stabilisation within the instruction medium — committing to one interpretation without extracting it to code.
-Descriptive style is deliberately keeping the interpretation space open because the author trusts the agent's judgment (or can't enumerate the cases).
+The underspecification note identifies this same tradeoff: narrowing interpretations versus preserving ambiguity.
+Prescriptive style constrains within the instruction medium — committing to one interpretation without extracting it to code.
+Descriptive style deliberately keeps the space open, because the author trusts the agent's judgment or cannot enumerate the cases.

 Interaction with loading tier

-Style choice interacts with where an instruction lives in the loading hierarchy.
-Always-loaded instructions (CLAUDE.md) compete for attention every session, so they should favour concise prescriptive and prohibitive styles — tight constraint, few tokens.
-On-demand instructions (skill bodies, WRITING.md) are loaded in task context where the agent needs judgment, so explanatory and descriptive styles earn their token cost by enabling better generalisation.
+Style choice interacts with where an instruction sits in the loading hierarchy.
+Always-loaded instructions (CLAUDE.md) occupy context every session and should favour prescriptive and prohibitive styles — tight constraint, few tokens.
+On-demand instructions (skill bodies, WRITING.md) load in task context where the agent needs judgment, so explanatory and descriptive styles earn their token cost through better generalisation.

-The KB's own CLAUDE.md reflects this: universal rules are prescriptive ("No wiki-links"), guardrails are prohibitive ("Don't create files unless necessary"), and the routing table is descriptive (documenting what exists so the agent can infer where things go).
-The detailed writing guidance lives in WRITING.md — loaded on demand, where the explanatory style ("description is a retrieval filter, not a summary — the test: ...") justifies its token cost.
+The KB's own CLAUDE.md illustrates this: universal rules are prescriptive ("No wiki-links"), guardrails are prohibitive ("Don't create files unless necessary"), and the routing table is descriptive — documenting what exists so the agent infers where things go.
+Detailed writing guidance lives in WRITING.md, loaded on demand, where explanatory style ("description is a retrieval filter, not a summary") justifies its token cost.

 Relevant Notes: